I specialize in Sybase database design and administration, in

 a FAQ, which can be found on this site.

-News Flash: Sybase has just started offering the ASE Express Edition version of ASE.
+Sybase offers the ASE Express Edition version of ASE.
 This is a special version that has some limitations, but

-that is apparently free for both development and production.
+that is free for both development and production.
 See

 for more information.

 I'm a past board member of the International Sybase